dnyaneshwar2023/Smart-Receipt-Generator/README.md

 ## Important Instructions before using
   + If we want to use mail service of google account we need to allow less secure app access for using SMTP service.
     + You can follow this link to allow less secure app access:<a href="https://myaccount.google.com/lesssecureapps">https://myaccount.google.com/lesssecureapps</a>
+    + Allowing this access doesn't mean that Google account will be totally unsecure.
   <img src="app_access.png">